Inezaxelle/igire_inventory_system/README.md

 - No email notifications for borrowed/damaged items.

 ## Contributing
-- Fork the repository.
+1. Fork the repository.
-- Create a new feature branch: `git checkout -b feature-xyz`
+2. Create a new feature branch: `git checkout -b feature-xyz`.
-- Commit changes: `git commit -m "Add new feature"`
+3. Commit changes: `git commit -m "Add new feature"`.
-- Push to GitHub and submit a pull request.
+4. Push to GitHub and submit a pull request.